 - Your child’s progress will be continually monitored by his/her class teacher.

-- His/her progress will be reviewed formally with the Headteacher and SENCo every term in reading, writing and numeracy.
+- His/her progress will be reviewed formally with the Headteacher and SENDCo every term in reading, writing and numeracy.

 - If your child is in Reception or above, a more sensitive assessment tool can be used, which shows their attainment in more detail – breaking learning down into smaller steps (PIVATS – Performance Indicators for Value Added Target Setting).

 - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally.
+In addition, children have a phonic screen at the end of year 1.
+This is something the government requires all schools to do and the results that are published nationally.

 - Where necessary, children will have an IEP based on PIVATS (Performance Indicators for Value Added Target Setting) or based on targets set by outside agencies specific to their needs.
 Targets will be set using these PIVAT levels and designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made.

-- The progress of children with a statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+- The progress of children with a statement of SEND/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.

-- The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.
+- The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.